Subconvex bounds for $U_{n+1}\times U_n$ in horizontal aspects: Introduction

 \subsection{The refined Gan--Gross--Prasad conjectures}

+We aim now to describe main result (Theorem \ref{theorem:cj3ngw7u2s}) and the main ideas of its proof, emphasizing new features encountered in horizontal aspects.
+As preparation, we recall the statement of the refined Gan--Gross--Prasad conjectures.
 These conjectures, now known in many cases, provide a link between values of $L$-functions and integrals of automorphic forms.
 The body of this paper addresses the local problems that arise in estimating such integrals.
 The link described here is not otherwise applied in this paper, but provides context for interpreting our results.

 Let $F$ be a number field with adele ring $\mathbb{A}$, let $E/F$ be a quadratic extension, let $V$ be an $(n+1)$-dimensional hermitian space over $E$, and let $W$ be an $n$-dimensional nondegenerate subspace of $V$.
 Define the pair of unitary groups $(G,H) := (\U(V), \U(W))$ over $F$.
 Given a pair of cuspidal automorphic representations $\pi$ and $\sigma$ of $G$ and $H$ that are locally distinguished, one may attach a branching coefficient $\mathcal{L}(\pi,\sigma)$ quantifying how automorphic forms in $\pi$ correlate against those in $\sigma$.
 The definition depends upon the choice of a finite set $S$ of places of $F$, taken large enough to contain every place that is archimedean or at which $\pi$ or $\sigma$ is ramified, and requires $\pi$ and $\sigma$ to be (nearly) tempered inside $S$.
 It is characterized by the following family of identities: for all $v \in \pi $ and $u \in \sigma$ that are unramified outside $S$, and with suitable normalization of measure,